Adaptive Safety-Critical Control for a Class of Nonlinear Systems with Parametric Uncertainties: A Control Barrier Function Approach: aCBF-NLP-based Safe Control Design

 Because $\bar h(x(0),0)\geq 0$, it is easy to see that $\bar h(t)\geq 0$ for $t>0$.
 Since $\bar h\leq h$ by definition, we have $h(t)\geq 0$ for $t>0$, which completes the proof. \end{proof}

 \begin{remark} It should be noticed that the CBF condition $\Psi_{0}(x)+\Psi_{1}(x) {\mathfrak u}\geq 0$ shown in \eqref{cbfcondition1} is imposed on the intermediate variable, $u_0$, instead of the real control input, $u$.
-Furthermore, the CBF condition \eqref{cbfcondition1} only relies on the nominal values of the unknown parameters, such that the CBF condition (i.e., the non-emptiness of the set $K_{BF}$) can be verified conveniently by selecting the variables in Condition (ii) appropriately.
-In comparison, CBF conditions in other aCBF-based works rely upon parameter estimations online (i.e., $\Psi_0$ and $\Psi_1$ are functions of the estimated parameters in the adaptive laws), which renders the singular configuration (i.e., the set $K_{BF}$ is empty) difficult to verify \cite{taylor2020adaptive,lopez2020robust,verginis2022funnel}. \end{remark}
+Furthermore, the CBF condition \eqref{cbfcondition1} only relies on the nominal values of the unknown parameters, which implies that the CBF condition (i.e., the non-emptiness of the set $K_{BF}$) can be verified conveniently by selecting the variables in Condition (ii) appropriately.

+In \cite{KK95}, the problem of adaptive stabilization of a nonlinear system is converted to the nonadaptive stabilization of a modified system by utilizing an aCLF.
+While the idea of \cite{KK95} may be extended to develop an aCBF-based safe control law for \eqref{eqnsys2}, the resulting CBF condition would need to be verified for any $\theta_i$ and $\la_i$ satisfying $\underline{\theta}_i\leq\theta_i\leq\overline{\theta}_i$ and $\underline{\la}_i\leq\la\leq\overline{\la}_i$, which is much more restrictive than the CBF condition given in Theorem \ref{theorem1} above.
+On the other hand, the CBF condition given in \cite{verginis2022funnel} relies on estimated parameters (i.e., $\Psi_0$ and $\Psi_1$ are functions of the estimated parameters in the adaptive laws), which renders the singular configuration (i.e., the set $K_{BF}$ is empty) difficult to verify; see the discussion in Remark 1 of \cite{verginis2022funnel}. \end{remark}

 \begin{remark} The number of ODEs for parameter estimation in Theorem \ref{theorem1} is much less than that in other aCBF-based approaches such as \cite{taylor2020adaptive,lopez2020robust,verginis2022funnel}.
 As can be seen from the adaptive laws shown in \eqref{adaptive:both}, our method only requires solving $2n$ ODEs that estimate \emph{scalars} $\mu_i\in\R$ and $\nu_i\in\R$ for $i\in[n]$ (cf. \eqref{eqmunv}); in contrast, other aCBF methods have to estimate the original unknown parameters $\theta_i\in\R^{p_i}$ and $\la_i\in\R^{q_i}$ for $i\in[n]$, which results in a total of $2n\sum_{j=1}^{n}(p_j+q_j)$ ODEs.
 This reduction of number of ODEs is particularly useful when $p_i$ and $q_i$ are large, e.g., when $\theta_i$ and $\la_i$ are weights of deep neural networks. \end{remark}